rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 2. Viewed: https://youtu.be/pnWINBJ3-yA

 **Thoughts:** Worked on researching classes today.
 Will look into implimenting them into the user_input() function for parsing the directional movements and additional player commands.

+### Day 25: March 9th, 2022
+##### Code Readability

+**Today's Progress:**
+1. Modified all functions in main.py for readibility.
+2. Added a credits markdown file.

+**Thoughts:** I need to get more comfortable with reading through my code.
+The file is pretty large and it's easy to get lost.
+I dedicated today to working on the readibilty and editing the comments so they all made sense.